 Development Location Minimum Acceptable Debt Coverage Ratio

 Large or Small City 1.10 - 1.40

 Rural 1.10 - 1.50

+Developments with Project 1.10-1.45

+Based Vouchers

 - Stabilization usually occurs in year two; however, the debt coverage ratio for a development must not go below 1.10 during the affordability period to be considered financially feasible. - IHCDA does recognize that rural deals may have higher debt coverage ratios at the beginning of the affordability period in order to remain feasible.
-Documentation to support these higher debt coverage ratios must be provided. - Developments without hard debt are permissible, but will be subject to additional scrutiny from IHCDA.
+Documentation to support these higher debt coverage ratios must be provided. - For developments with Project Based Vouchers, the debt coverage ratio must be in the range stated in the table above as required under HUD's Subsidy Layering requirements. - Developments without hard debt are permissible, but will be subject to additional scrutiny from IHCDA.
 Developments with no debt will not have a debt coverage ratio, but will be required to have cash flow without an undue profit.
 This will be determined by a ratio of Effective Gross Income to Total Annual Expenses (including Replacement Reserves).
-A ratio of 1.10 shall be the minimum required to be considered feasible by IHCDA, throughout the affordability period. - Tax abatement may cause the DCR to be higher than these guidelines.
+A ratio of 1.10 shall be the minimum required to be considered feasible by IHCDA, throughout the affordability period.